 It can go wrong if it becomes self-referential, if it becomes narrowly framed around redefining men, trying to make good men.
 I have a problem with the word “good”.
 People need to be accountable and responsible, not good.
 Accountability means you take responsibility, you do what you need to make sure it doesn’t happen again, and to most importantly stay vigilant of that inner critic that is shaming and blaming one’s self all the time, or saying it doesn’t matter, I tried my best.
 Because then we start following the example of the self-congratulating billionaire who feels better after he donates his wealth to the poor.
 But the question still remains, why were you a billionaire in the first place?

-Why is The Inner Activist pursuing men’s work within our community?
+Why is Inner Activist pursuing men’s work within our inner circle?

 Men need to be able to peel back some of the layers of harmful conditioning including unconscious bias, beliefs and behaviours.
-The Inner Activist provides some principles, values, and practices that can help with this and to make decolonizing, dismantling patriarchy, and challenging capitalism, a part of men’s work.
+Inner Activist provides some principles, values, and practices that can help with this and to make decolonizing, dismantling patriarchy, challenging capitalism, a part of men’s work.
 We need to interrogate why we maintain oppressive systems and believe they serve us.
-The Inner Activist offers tools to do this.